Pedestrian: Outdoor pedestrian networks

 Roads often have a designated footpath for pedestrian traffic, called the sidewalk in North American English, the pavement in British English, and the footpath in Australian and New Zealand English.
 There are also footpaths not associated with a road; these include urban short cuts and also rural paths used mainly by ramblers, hikers, or hill-walkers.
 Footpaths in mountainous or forested areas may also be called trails.
 Pedestrians share some footpaths with horses and bicycles: these paths may be known as bridleways.
 Other byways used by walkers are also accessible to vehicles.
 There are also many roads with no footpath.
 Some modern towns (such as the new suburbs of Peterborough in England) are designed with the network of footpaths and cycle paths almost entirely separate from the road network.

 The term trail is also used by the authorities in some countries to mean any footpath that is not attached to a road or street.
 If such footpaths are in urban environments and are meant for both pedestrians and pedal cyclists, they can be called shared use paths or multi-use paths in general and official usage.

 Some shopping streets are for pedestrians only.
 Some roads have special pedestrian crossings.
 A bridge solely for pedestrians is a footbridge.

-Under British law, regardless of whether there is a footpath, pedestrians have the right to use most public roads, excluding motorways and some toll tunnels and bridges such as the Blackwall Tunnel and the Dartford Crossing.
+In Britain, regardless of whether there is a footpath, pedestrians have the legal right to use most public roads, excluding motorways and some toll tunnels and bridges such as the Blackwall Tunnel and the Dartford Crossing — although sometimes it may endanger the pedestrian and other road users.
 The UK Highway Code advises that pedestrians should walk in the opposite direction to oncoming traffic on a road with no footpath.